Overview of Eligibility Requirements for Medicaid Long-Term Care

 – Certificates of deposit

-– Any other liquid assets that can be easily converted to cash.
+- Any other liquid assets that can be easily converted to cash

-Home Equity Rules
+Home Ownership Rules

 Medical Criteria

-2022 Medicaid Long Term Care Eligibility Criteria Table
+2025 Medicaid Long Term Care Eligibility Criteria Table

 Medicaid Eligibility Requirement by Type of Medicaid Long Term Care Program | |||||